scaffold-eth/Scaffold-ETH-DeFi-Challenges/README.md

 1. `identifier()` simply needs to return the keccak256 hash of the name of the adaptor in a string.

 2. `balanceOf()` needs to decode param `bytes memory adaptorData` and return the balance of the ERC4626Vault share token allocated to the caller (Sommelier Cellar).
-TODO: elaborate somewhere on what adaptorData is.
+More info for what `adaptorData` is can be found in the Sommelier [docs](https://sommelier-finance.gitbook.io/sommelier-documentation/smart-contracts/external-protocol-integration/building-adaptors/adaptor-configuration).

 3. `assetOf()` needs to decode param `bytes memory adaptorData` and return the underlying ERC20 within the ERC4626 Vault that the caller is depositing into said vault.